HewlettPackard/hpegl-metal-os-windows-iso/README.md

 Feel free to modify these files to suit your specific needs.
 General changes that you want to contribute back via a pull request are much appreciated.

+## Default GreenLakeAdmin password

+These scripts support one of two ways of securing the default GreenLakeAdmin account.
+This is the built-in Administrator account that has been renamed.

+1. User defined password in the [user-data](glm-user-data.template.dos#L9) file.
+   * This will enable a known password to be used for the GreenLakeAdmin account
+   * This password should be set in clear text in the user-data file with the "passwd" property in the users section
+   * This password must meet password complexity requirements of the Windows OS (default of minimum 10 characters with a mix of upper-case, lower-case, number, and symbol)
+   * In addition, the CloudBase-Init configuration file must load [UserDataPlugin](glm-user-data.template.dos#L30) at some point after CreateUserPlugin but before LocalScriptPlugin
+   * After the initial boot of Windows, and giving CloudBase-Init time to run, it will set this password and you will be able to use it to log in via RDP or Serial Console SAC
+   * The CloudBase-Init LocalScripts will then set the CloudBase-Init service to Disabled so you can change that password post-deployment without CloudBase-Init setting it back to the defined value after reboot
+1. Randomly generated password
+   * If the password is not specified in the user-data file (or the password specified does not meet complexity requirements), then CloudBase-Init will set a random password for the GreenLakeAdmin user
+   * With this setting, the UserDataPlugin is not needed
+   * It is also not necessary to disable the CloudBase-Init service after initial boot, however there is no harm in keeping it disabled in this configuration

 ## Modifying the Windows Autounattend XML file